apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**'No place too big' for Hideki Matsuyama after Genesis Invitational win | Golf Central | Golf Channel**
+**Israel indicates March deadline for Gaza ground offensive in Rafah**

-You can read more about it [here](https://www.youtube.com/watch?v=luNvD2QuaWk).
+You can read more about it [here](https://www.bbc.com/news/world-middle-east-68334510).

 ## Requirements
 - Python 3.8